IgnasiLucas/fly/README.md

 ------------------------------------------------------------------------------------

+## 2020-05-01
+Amparo suggested to use the linear discriminant analysis, implemented in the Galaxy tool Lefse, to identify biomarkers of age, or other categorical variables.
+In this folder I prepare the data and I link the results in the Galaxy session.

+## 2020-04-28
+Amparo suggested to include an abundance barplot, that I had avoided before, because of using too many amplicons, instead of a few taxa.
+Also, because the distribution is very skewed, and the plot will not look great.
+It's time to do a decent barplot.
+Work in progress.

+## 2020-04-27
+Inspired by conversations with my colleagues, I outline a set of meaningful tests that can be informative, even if negative.
+Mainly, the purpose is to clarify ideas and structure subsequent analyses.
+It turns out that after refining the differential abundance analysis with DESeq2 (2020-03-17), I do find a set of 16 amplicons that can explain some variance in life history traits.
+These are amplicons the abundance of which among isolines and across ages is better modeled with an interaction term between the isoline and the age terms than without the interaction term.
+That is, they respond to age in an isoline-specific way.
+Work in progress.

+## 2020-04-25
+Summary for group members.

 ## 2020-04-22
 After updating results from the differential abundance analysis (2020-03-17), which also required updating the phyloseq analysis (2020-02-27), I made sure to